redsorbet/sn2md/README.md

 - `template`: The output template to generate markdown.
 - `prompt`: The prompt sent to the LLM.
 Requires a `{context}` placeholder to help the AI understand the context of the previous page.
-- `title_prompt`: The prompt sent to the OpenAI API to decode any titles (H1-H4 highlights).
+- `title_prompt`: The prompt sent to the OpenAI API to decode any titles (H1-H4 supernote highlights).
 - `model`: The model to use (default: `gpt-4o-mini`).
-The [LLM library](https://llm.datasette.io/en/stable/plugins/directory.html) supports openai out of the box, but many additional providers can be configured (see below).
+Supports OpenAI out of the box, but additional providers can be configured (see below).
 - `api_key`: Your Service provider's API key (defaults to the environmental variable required by the model you've provided.
-For instance, for GPT models `$OPENAI_API_KEY`).
+For instance, for OpenAI models `$OPENAI_API_KEY`).

 Example instructing the AI to convert text to pirate speak: